jasonpaulso/agentic-tools-mcp/README.md

 docker-compose -f docker-compose.simple-workspace.yml up -d
 ```

-2. Connect your MCP client to `http://localhost:3000`
+2. Connect your MCP client to `http://localhost:3000` (or your configured PORT)

-The HTTP server listens on port 3000 by default and supports:
+The HTTP server listens on port 3000 by default (configurable via PORT environment variable) and supports:

 #### Modern Clients (StreamableHTTPServerTransport)
 - **POST /mcp** - Client-to-server messages